Curse of the Ashta Vasu: How Bhishma Was Born

 This story is retold from the sambhava parva of the Mahabharata.
 As told in Bhishma’s story, goddess Ganga tells her husband King Shantanu the reasons why she had to kill their newborn children.
-It is at this point in the story when she tells him about the Vasus and their role in her decision to marry him and why she was forced to kill their children.
+It is at this point in the story when she tells him about the Vasu and their role in her decision to marry him and why she was forced to kill their children.

-The vasus, led by Prabhasa, who is the deity representing the sky, steal the cow.
-When Vasishta got to know about why his beloved cow had gone missing, he was angered by the Vasus’s actions and he cursed them all to be reborn as mortals.
-The Vasus begged for mercy and Vasishta compromised by letting all except Prabhasa—who planned and led the theft—to return back to heaven a short time after their birth.
+The vasu, led by Prabhasa steal the cow.
+When Vasishta got to know about why his beloved cow had gone missing, he was angered by the Vasu’s actions.
+He cursed them all to be reborn as mortals on earth.

 “Please,” they begged Ganga, “be our mother and help us get through this most terrible curse.”